herve4m/quay-collection/README.md

 The requirements for the `herve4m.quay.quay_first_user` module are as follows:

-* You must use Red Hat Quay 3.6 or later.
+* You must use Quay version 3.6 or later.
 * You must enable the first user creation feature (`FEATURE_USER_INITIALIZE` in `config.yaml`).
 * You must use the internal database for user authentication (`AUTHENTICATION_TYPE` to `Database` in `config.yaml` or `Internal Authentication` to `Local Database` in the configuration web UI).
 * You probably want the first user to have superuser permissions.